 Students are given a thorough introduction into the basic skills, techniques, concepts and theory involved in professional cooking.
 Emphasis is given to Classical French cooking theory including the principles of Escoffier.
 Garde manger, mother sauces, small sauces and a variety of traditional and modern preparation techniques are covered.
 Students are taught proper knife skills and handling, as well as safety and sanitation.
 Class is theoretical and practical.

-Day Program 9 weeks in Length
+Day Program 9 weeks in length, Night Program 14 weeks in length

 Prerequisites: Basic Culinary Arts I.